 Categories: design, photoshop, powerpoint, shapes

-In this new Design Shape series of posts, I'll look at concepts that are not limited to PowerPoint alone, although you can expect me to relate them to PowerPoint in some way or the other because as you must have guessed it, I am in a circle that revolves around PowerPoint!
+In this new Design Shape series of posts, I'll look at concepts that are not limited to PowerPoint alone, although you can expect me to relate them to PowerPoint and presentations in some way or the other because as you must have guessed it, I am in a circle that revolves around presenting!

 Talking about circles, that's also the shape that I talk about in this post.
-There are many reasons why I like circles:
+There are many reasons why you should like circles:

 At last count, I found that there were at least 3 PowerPoint presentation contests happening online.